apache/couchdb-documentation/src/cluster/sharding.rst

 These settings specify the default sharding parameters for newly created databases.
 These can be overridden in the ``etc/local.ini`` file by copying the text above, and replacing the values with your new defaults.
+If ``[couch_peruser]`` ``q`` is set, that value is used for per-user databases.
+(By default, it is set to 1, on the assumption that per-user dbs will be quite small and there will be many of them.)
 The values can also be set on a per-database basis by specifying the ``q`` and ``n`` query parameters when the database is created.
 For example:

 .. code-block:: bash